How to meditate – A bit more seriously this time

 In case you are interested in more, feel free to contact me with specific questions or we can arrange a session in person or on Zoom >> [email protected]

-So, without further ado, here is
+So now, without further ado, here is:

 The Practice of Mindfulness Meditation

-( A beginner’s steps to Vipassana)
+A beginner’s steps to Vipassana

 Getting ready: